herrbmann/AudioDeviceControl/README.md

 ---

 ## Installation:
-go to [releases](https://github.com/herrbmann/AudioDeviceControl/releases) and download the latest dmg.
+Go to [releases](https://github.com/herrbmann/AudioDeviceControl/releases) and download the latest dmg.

 ## Please note:
 This project started as a small hobby experiment—basically some vibe coding—because I couldn’t find any existing solution that worked the way I wanted.
 Since I’m not interested in paying €99 for an Apple developer certificate, the app isn’t code-signed.
 Because of that, macOS will block it the first time you try to open it.

 If your Mac blocks the app, you can manually allow it:
 System Settings → Privacy & Security → “Open Anyway